Lewd cheerleader videos, sexist rules: Ex-employees decry Washington’s NFL team workplace

 The door, which typically would be open, was shut, Baker said.
 His co-workers spoke in hushed tones, he said, and when he left the room, DeLaney told him to close the door.

-DeLaney and Dress disputed Baker’s account
+DeLaney and Dress disputed Baker’s account.

 “I was never asked to create an outtakes video, and I have no knowledge of anyone creating one or even being asked to create one,” said DeLaney, now vice president of broadcast and digital content for the Arizona Cardinals.
 “I certainly would have remembered that conversation had it happened.”